Differentially Private High-Dimensional Approximate Range Counting, Revisited: Introduction

 \section{Introduction}

-Similarity search problems have been widely studied in the literature (see, e.g., \cite{surveyNN,WangSSJ14}).
-In particular, the \textit{$r$-Near Neighbor Search} ($r$-NNS) or \emph{Count} ($r$-NNC) problems are fundamental primitives: given a set $S\subset \mathbb{R}^d$ of $n$ vectors of $d$ dimensions and a radius $r>0$, construct a data structure that, for any query $q\in \mathbb{R}^d$, \emph{returns a point} in $S$ with distance at most $r$ from $q$ if such a point exists, or counts the number of such points for NNC.
-However, these problems suffer from the \textit{curse of dimensionality}, which refers to the phenomenon that any exact data structure with polynomial size requires a query time exponential in the dimension of the input space.
+Since the emergence of deep learning-based text and image embeddings, such as CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, the management of collections of high-dimensional vectors has become a critical challenge.
+Efficiently handling these collections and supporting complex query operations is essential for various applications, including social networks~\cite{bayardo2007scaling} and recommendation systems~\cite{sarwar2001item}.
+The required query operations in applications are often similarity search primitives, which have been widely studied in the literature~\cite{surveyNN, WangSSJ14}.
+In particular, the \textit{$r$-Near Neighbor Search} ($r$-NNS) or \emph{Count} ($r$-NNC) problems are fundamental primitives: given a set $\mathcal{S}\subset \mathbb{R}^d$ of $n$ vectors of $d$ dimensions and a radius $r>0$, construct a data structure that, for any query $\bff{q}\in \mathbb{R}^d$, \emph{returns a point} in $\mathcal{S}$ with distance at most $r$ from $\bff{q}$ if such a point exists, or \emph{counts the number of such points}.
+Unfortunately, these problems suffer from the \textit{curse of dimensionality}, which refers to the phenomenon that any exact data structure with polynomial size requires a query time exponential in the dimension of the input space.
 This is supported by popular algorithmic hardness conjectures \cite{AlmanW15,WILLIAMS2005357}.
-To deal with this issue, approximate approaches have been proposed: for a given approximation factor $c>1$ with \textit{$(c,r)$-Approximate Near Neighbor Search} $(c,r)$-ANNS and \emph{Count} $(c,r)$-ANNC problems, the data structure may use points at distance at most $cr$ for answering a query.
-For a search operation, this means that a point at distance at most $c\cdot r$ from $q$ can be returned, for a count operation, points at distance between $r$ and $cr$ may be counted as near neighbors.
+To address this issue, approximate approaches have been proposed: for a given approximation factor $c>1$, we consider the \textit{$(c,r)$-Approximate Near Neighbor Search} $(c,r)$-ANNS problem and the \emph{$(c,r)$-Approximate Near Neighbor Count} $(c,r)$-ANNC problem.
+These relax the original problem constraints in such a way that the data structure may use points at distance at most $cr$ to answer a query.
+For a search operation, this means that a point at distance at most $cr$ from $\bff{q}$ can be returned; for a count operation, points at distance between $r$ and $cr$ may be counted as near neighbors.
 Locality Sensitive Hashing (LSH)~\cite{indyk1998approximate} and Locality Sensitive Filters (LSF)~\cite{andoni2017optimal,christiani2017framework} are the most common approaches for solving approximate near neighbor problems with theoretical guarantees.